franco950/Travel-site/README.md

 Passport.js for auth.

 1.Features.
-The site includes: A Destinations page, where users can see availavle destinations and click one for further details.
+The site includes: A Destinations page, where users can see available destinations and click one for further details.
-                  Descriptions page- for each destination,  (images and user reviews UI under development) Booking page- where the user can choose from a list of available flights, transportation and hotels for their chosen destination.
+Descriptions page- for each destination,  (images and user reviews UI under development)

+Booking page- where the user can choose from a list of available flights, transportation and hotels for their chosen destination.
 Users are able to see prices for their selected options and the total cost for the entire trip.
+Booking data is stored in localstorage.

 Order page- for finalising their order.
 Users are required to login to access this page.

-                  User profile- users with accounts are able to edit and delete their account details
+User profile- users with accounts are able to edit and delete their account details.
-Booking data is stored in localstorage.

  *upcoming features include:
                    Admin dashboard with role-based access control.